 Tied in with the cost of your headset is the question of what else you plan on doing with your headset?
 Do you also want access to VR apps?
 Multiple VR games?
 These are other important factors that impact the price of the headset you want.

-So, let’s take a look at our pick for best VR headsets for streaming movies & TV shows.
+Next, let’s take a look at our pick for best AR and VR headsets for streaming movies & TV shows.

-3 Best VR Headsets for Streaming Movies & TV Shows
+5 Best AR and VR Headsets for Streaming Movies & TV Shows

 The Oculus Go is the cheapest Oculus headset you can buy.
 It has a screen resolution of 2560 x 1440 (1280 x 1440 per eye).
 The actual screen size is a 5.5-inch display.